Supermagnum/21mmflashlight/README.md

 All the IGES files,STL files and SVG blueprints are in their folders.
-The vinking-holder file has a engraving with graphics from a sword hilt found at Alm in Stange, Norway.
+The viking-holder file has a engraving with graphics from a sword hilt found at Alm in Stange, Norway.
 It's from around year 800.